At first I found it hard to visualise infinitesimal generators but perhaps this simple diagram will help

 \[\renewcommand{\var}{\operatorname{Var}} \renewcommand{\dd}{\mathrm{d}} \renewcommand{\pd}{\partial} \renewcommand{\bf}[1]{\mathbf{#1}} \renewcommand{\vv}[1]{\boldsymbol{#1}} \renewcommand{\mm}[1]{\mathrm{#1}} \renewcommand{\cc}[1]{\mathcal{#1}} \renewcommand{\oo}[1]{\operatorname{#1}} \renewcommand{\gvn}{\mid} \renewcommand{\II}{\mathbb{I}} \renewcommand{\Ex}{\mathbb{E}} \renewcommand{\Pr}{\mathbb{P}}\]

-This note exists because no one explained to me satisfactorily to me why I should care about infinitesimal generators.
-These mysterious creatures pop up in the study of certain continuous time Markov processes, such as stochastic differential equations driven by Lévy noise.
-To learn: connection to Koopman operators.
+This note exists because no one explained to me satisfactorily why I should care about infinitesimal generators.
+These mysterious creatures pop up in the study of certain continuous-time Markov processes, such as stochastic differential equations driven by Lévy noise.

+First, we need to define Feller processes.
 I found George Lowther to be clarifying:

 [Feller Processes] are Markov processes whose transition function \(\{P_t\}_{t\ge 0}\) satisfies certain continuity conditions. […] it is often not possible to explicitly write out the transition function describing a Feller process.
 Instead, the infinitesimal generator is used.
 This approximately describes the transition kernel \(P_t\) for small times \(t\), and can be viewed as the derivative of \(P_t\) at time 0, \(A=dP_t/dt\vert_{t=0}\).